ouarez/acosys/index.md

   Acosys is an Indigenous consulting firm with different ideas.
 We build bridges between private industry, Indigenous communities, and government.
 cover_image: /img/cover3.jpg
-cover_slogan_1: Acosys is a First Nations consulting firm with different ideas.
+cover_slogan_1: Acosys is an Indigenous consulting firm with different ideas.
 cover_slogan_2: >-
   We build bridges between private industry, Indigenous communities, and government.